nifunk/learning_event_triggered_control/README.md

 ### Results in the Pendulum and Highdimensional Environments

-Go into the folder: *functioning_implementations* and choose the desired configuration that you want to train.
-Inside the README of this folder are the exact instructions how to launch the training of the model and how to evaluate it later on.
+* The instructions how to train and evaluate the available models are provided inside the README of the *functioning_implementations* folder

 <!--
    1. The desired files have to be copied inside *learning_event_triggered_control/baselines/baselines/ppo1/*.